Compatibility level for Analysis Services tabular models

-- Data transformation and data mashup capabilities by using Get Data and M expressions.
+- Data transformation and data mashup capabilities by using Get Data and M expressions in SSDT.

 - Measures now support a Detail Rows property with a DAX expression, enabling BI tools such as Microsoft Excel drill-down to detailed data from an aggregated report.
 For example, when end-users view total sales for a region and month, they can view the associated order details.

 - Object-level security for table and column names, in addition to the data within them.